jefflinse/melatonin/README.md

 [![Go Reference](https://pkg.go.dev/badge/github.com/jefflinse/melatonin/mt.svg)](https://pkg.go.dev/github.com/jefflinse/melatonin/mt)
 ![License](https://img.shields.io/github/license/jefflinse/melatonin)

-melatonin is a fluent, flexible REST API testing library for Go.
-It provides many of the benefits of a domain-specific test language but with the flexibililty of writing pure Go.
-Use it to write unit tests that test your `http.Handler`s routes directly, or E2E tests that target routes on a running service written in any language.
+**Melatonin is a flexible API testing library for Go.**

+It provides syntactic sugar for writing table-based API tests at any level of testing.

+Use it to write:

+- **Native Go tests** that test your `http.Handler`s routes directly.
+Mock out your dependencies and test your handler logic in isolation.
+[More »](#native-go-tests)

+- **Component tests** that target any running service.
+Spin up your service with stubbed dependencies and test the API surface.
+[More »](#component-tests)

+- **E2E test suites** that target APIs across multiple running services.
+Perform acceptance tests against your entire system.
+[More »](#e2e-test-suites)

 See the full [user guide](./USERGUIDE.md) and the [API documentation](https://pkg.go.dev/github.com/jefflinse/melatonin/mt) for more information.